to Extraordinary English Conversation (aka ‘Small Talk Superhero’)

 - How to “think like a kid” to ensure every conversation you have is a learning experience (and enjoyable).

-- Two types of questions you should absolutely avoid (especially with people you are meeting for the first time, but also anyone else you speak to).
+- The types of questions you should absolutely avoid (especially with people you are meeting for the first time, but also anyone else you speak to).

 - Good questions to ask.